Delaunay/dota2env/README.md

 * Entering spectator mode after drafting phase can cause crashes
 * Bots do not control their illusions/minions
+* Game can start firing dev warning `Overflow in GetSerializedWorldState!\n`

 # Steam Web API